-Focusing on the intersection of technology and design, the Digital Media program is perfect for the student who wants to explore advanced computer and software skills in a dynamic and creative field.
-See what you will create below.
+Focusing on the intersection of technology and design, the Digital Media Technology program is perfect for the student who wants to explore advanced computer and software skills in the dynamic and creative field of graphic/web design and media.

 - Web Design (UI/UX Design, SEO, Accessibility)

-- Web Development (HTML, CSS, PHP, JS, Wordpress)
+- Web Development (HTML, CSS, PHP, JS, WordPress, blogging, builders)

 - Audio and Video (Scripts, Production, Editing)